PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 |
 |- cmake: contains a cmake script to help find Z3 (a SMT solver).
 You can safely ignore it.
 |
-|- build: the folder to contains the executable (AESExe) complied from the verification script provided
+|- build: the folder to contains the executable (AESExe) complied from the verification script
-|         in the `app` folder.
+|         provided in the `app` folder.
 |
-|- patch: the folder of patches that you can use to make the Verilog design buggy.
+|- patch: the folder of two example bugs that can be inserted into the Verilog design.

 ```